zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 ### ACKNOWLEDGMENTS
 - We would like to thank Dr. Karen Chen for her constant support, advice and feedback.
 - We would like to thank Dr. Vandana Janeja for the problem statement.
-- We Would like to thank the IEMOCAP team for providing us the dataset.
+- We would like to thank the IEMOCAP team for providing us the dataset.